Introduction to Colca Canyon Tours

 When you enter the Colca Canyon, you are venturing into a crack that cuts deeper than the Grand Canyon (10,725 ft or 3,270 m).
 A mixture of famous red rock face and lush, fertile crescent, the Colca Canyon is rich territory for hiking and exploring.
 Colca Canyon Tours are next level.
 Home to the famous Andean Condor as you descend into this tear in the earth, the lingering mysteries of the ancient Inca begin to envelop.
 Rivers, volcanoes, mountains and the constant gaze of nature herself fill the canyon with an ethereal spirituality.

 The Colca Valley and Canyon are active geological zones, and a visit will serve up young volcanoes, geysers and hot springs.
 It was these geographical and corporeal features the Inca chose to worship, as opposed to invisible figures in the sky.
 They worked the Andean Condor into their religious beliefs, and this isn’t so incomprehensible.
-The birds are giant, at 15kg and a three metre wingspan.
-Some of the largest that can fly, and vanishingly endangered, with an apparent population only in double figures.
+The birds are giant, at 15kg and with a three metre wingspan.
+These enormous birds – one of the largest flying birds on the planet – are sadly endangered, with an apparent population only in the double figures in Colca.

 Colca Canyon Tours